 I was (and still am, to an extent) definitely a control freak.
 I had painted a picture of what I thought was the perfect life in my mind and I was doing everything I could to feel like I was living it, even if it didn’t truly align with my morals.
 This “perfect life” consisted of being able to party like crazy, eat whatever the hell I wanted, and still be a boss bitch in my career.
 And it was awesome, until I realized I had been lying to myself the entire time.

 Here’s how it all went down: Junior year of college, I overindulged and turned to food and alcohol to feel better.
 Senior year, when I decided to study and work as an intern in London, reality finally sank in and I realized I needed to make a change.
 Instead of functionally taking charge of everything around me, I latched on to the one thing I KNEW I could control without failing: food.
 I restricted myself from eating and became obsessive about everything that went into my body because 1.
-I had an unsettling realization at a British grocery store (read more deets here) and 2.
+I had an unsettling realization about GMOs after visiting my first grocery store outside of America and 2.
 I was lost and didn’t know what I truly believed in.

 Aside from a few close friends and family members back home, I hid my disorder well.
 When I traveled, I would allow myself to indulge and try foods I had never tried before, and then, throughout the week, my goal was to keep myself at under 900 calories a day.
 To me, this was “recovering” or “making up for” the weekends I now realize were some of the most beautiful moments of my life.
 But back then, every time I’d allow myself to eat, I’d feel guilt, disappointment, and anger.